 Welcome to Year 2

 Although we are working differently, we are still looking forward to an exciting half term of subjects.
 We will be looking closely at the curriculum to ensure you feel confident in Maths.
-In English, we will study a poem called Footprints in the Snow and a text called The Snowman whilst also looking at working on our Phonics.
+In English, we will be looking at some non-fiction texts and poetry that relate to the exciting topic of castles.
+We will also continue looking at working on our Phonics.

-In Geography, we will look at the Europe/France and in Art we are looking at Abstract Expressionism.
+In History, we will be exploring the Romans and in Music we will be singing our way through the topic of musicals.
 There are lots of other skills to be learned this half term and we will be right beside you to guide you on the way.